Znote/otcbot/README.md

 # LuniaBot
 A bot that provides all the basic bot features, it currently contains: waypoints with loading and saving, autotargetting, auto healing, auto haste, auto mana shield, mana training.
 I guess the only major thing missing is auto loot, and once that's done this bot should be fine for cavebotting.

 # Install

-To install simply download and put it inside your otclient/modules folder.
+To install simply clone the repo to otclient/mods folder.

 # Etc
 All settings are automatically saved and stored inside your otclient config, and each character got their own config, the settings will automatically load when you log onto a character.
 You can also save and load waypoints, they will be stored inside otclient/modules/otcbot-master/wpts.